 - 2-3 tablespoons pure maple syrup honey can be substituted

-- 2 tablespoons peanut butter plus more for serving
+- 2 tablespoons peanut butter, almond butter, nutella (or nut/seed butter of your choice) plus more for serving

 - 2 cups old fashioned rolled oats

-In a large bowl combine milk, chia seeds, syrup and 2 tablespoons peanut butter.
-Stir in oats.
+- In a large bowl combine milk, chia seeds, syrup and 2 tablespoons peanut butter.
+Stir in oats and dried fruit (if using).
 Cover and refrigerate (or transfer to individual bowls/glasses/jars).
 Refrigerate overnight, until the oats are tender and the mixture is creamy.

 This post originally appeared on Julie’s Eats & Treats where I am a contributor.